neuefische/web-exercises/sessions/js-functions/pizza-analyzer/README.md

-# js-functions: Pizza Analyzer
+# JS Functions: Pizza Analyzer

 Pizza is amazing.
 So we want the most pizza for our money.
-Lets build a tool to compare two pizza sizes and gives us the net plus in pizza area.
+Let's build a tool that compares two pizza sizes and gives us the net plus in pizza area.

 ## Task